jup-ag/space-station/docs/2-apis/8-self-hosted.md

 This will start the API server without Openbook as part of routing.
 You can also remove individual market as well.

-## Free Third Party Hosted APIs
+## Third Party Hosted APIs

-Our collaboration with some Solana RPC partners in the ecosystem allows you to take advantage of a hosted API they provide for free.
+Our collaboration with some Solana RPC partners in the ecosystem allows you to take advantage of a hosted API they provide for free or a small fee.

 - Jupiter API Powered by QuickNode: https://www.jupiterapi.com
   - Endpoint: `https://public.jupiterapi.com`